Shane Douglas: Triple Threat (1995)

 In early 1995, Douglas formed the Triple Threat faction, aligning himself with Chris Benoit and Dean Malenko.
 He started the year with successful title defenses of the World Heavyweight Championship against Tully Blanchard and Marty Jannetty.
 He then entered a feud with The Sandman during a match at Three Way Dance, where Sandman's valet, Woman, seemed to have aligned herself with Douglas by helping him in retaining the title against Sandman by handing him Sandman's Singapore cane to attack him and get the win.
 However, it turned out to be a ruse when she aided Sandman in defeating Douglas for the title at Hostile City Showdown.
 Douglas' lengthy reign ended at 385 days, which is the second longest reign in the title history.

 After failing to regain the title, Douglas began a rivalry with Cactus Jack, as each man wanted to capture the title from Sandman and saw the other as competition.
 During this time, Douglas went on a tirade about the lawlessness of ECW and brought in Bill Alfonso as a troubleshooting referee to restore order.
-After teasing a departure for the WWF, Douglas finally left ECW for the WWF in July 1995, making his last appearance during a world title match between Sandman and Cactus Jack at Heat Wave, during which he attacked both men and left.
+After teasing a departure for the WWF, Douglas finally left ECW for the WWF in July 1995, making his last appearance during a world title match between Sandman and Cactus Jack at Hardcore Heaven, during which he attacked both men and left.